 The main sugarcane-growing areas in Kenya include Western Kenya (Kakamega, Bungoma, Busia), Nyanza (Kisumu, Migori), and parts of Rift Valley (Trans-Nzoia, Kericho).
-With proper land preparation, choice of the right varieties, and good market planning, sugarcane cultivation in Kenya can provide steady income and attractive returns.
+With proper land preparation, choice of the right varieties, and good market planning, sugarcane cultivation is a worthy endeavour.

 1. Crop Selection and Planning